dunmanhigh/smarticc/_posts/2019-02-23-healthhub.md

 ### **_What is the future for this app?_**

 The healthhub app was released a few years ago and now many other apps have come up to serve the same purpose as healthhub.
-Admin matters have been taken into the patients' own hands. _In the near future, it is plausible to see a spike in the increase of this apps as their usefulness becomes more apparent to the public._ **This is an improvement to the convenience of the patients.** However, as we continue to advance into the deeper realms of technology, here's some food for thought (for you to ponder on the next time you see someone using related apps :) ) :
+Admin matters have been taken into the patients' own hands. _In the near future, it is plausible to see a spike in the increase of this apps as their usefulness becomes more apparent to the public._ **This is an improvement to the convenience of the patients.** However, as we continue to advance into the deeper realms of technology, here's some food for thought, for you to ponder on the next time you see someone using related apps:

 1. With all these records handled by a single app, is there any use of human manpower?